sage-code/maj/alphabet.md

 * Letter `u`  is close back, like `oo` in `soon`;
 * Letter `ə`  is mid central, like `o` in baron;

 **Letter `y`:** Is close central, un-rounded vowel.
-IPA symbol for this sound is actually "y".
+IPA symbol for this sound is actually /y/.
 This sound is very different than English sound `y`.
 It is very similar to sound `i` in words "still" or "director".
 A similar sound is IPA:/ɨ/.
 Maj do not use this letter very often but it is present in some words given as examples: "myna" = hand and "zyna" = fairy.

 Learn more: [listening](https://en.wikipedia.org/wiki/Close_central_unrounded_vowel)

-**Letter `w`:** is called soft `u`.
-It is pronounced like "w" in "whiskey".
-You can use `w` before a vowel but not before a consonant.
-This letter is not closed and not open but tranzitional, aproximand.
-In some languages this letter is considered consonant.

-**Letter `h`:** has two pronunciations depending on its position in word and previous letter:

-* `h` at beginning of words or after a vowel sounds like "h" in "hoard";
-* `ə` at the end of words or after a consonant sounds like `e` in "after";
+**Letter `h`:** In Maj this letter is very different from other languages.
+This letter is pronounced `ə` and is never silent.
+If it is present, it has to be read.
+Th original sound /h/ is produced using letter x or X. Actually letter X si pronounced IPA: /x/.

-Since on QUERTY KEYBOARD there is not `ə` you can use "h" instead.
+Since on QUERTY KEYBOARD there is not `ə`we have decided to use "h" instead.
+We have inspired this decision from Greek where H is actually pronounced "i".
+Also there is no point to have a silent letter in Maj.

-* veha = "vehicle" in this case `h` is `ɦ` like IPA:"veɦa"
-* zhi  = "they"    in this case `h` is `ə` like IPA:"zəi"

-In some languages "h" is silent, but not in Maj.
-We alwasy associate a strong sound with "h".
-It is `ɦ` or `ə` depending on the rules but is always voiced, never silent.
-There is a limitation though.
-We can not use diftongs: {aə, uə, iə, oə}.
-To overcome this limitation we use letter "w" to make the glide between the vowel and last sound "ə", so we have words like: "nowh" = IPA: /nouə/.

 Learn more: [listening](https://en.wikipedia.org/wiki/Voiced_labio-velar_approximant)